Mandurriao: History

 Mandurriao was founded in 1726.
-Originally a municipality in its own right, it became part of Iloilo City on July 16, 1937, along with the former towns of Arevalo, La Paz, and Molo under Act No. 719 of 1903.
+Originally a municipality in its own right, it was legally annexed into Iloilo City on July 16, 1937, which was formally inaugurated on August 25, 1937, along with the former towns of Arevalo, La Paz, and Molo under Act No. 719 of 1903.

 Initially, Mandurriao was predominantly a residential and agricultural district, known for its fishponds and salt beds.
 However, over time, the district underwent significant transformation and evolved into a bustling business district.
 The former fishponds and salt beds have given way to urban development, paving the way for the emergence of the city's new commercial hub.

 Today, Mandurriao stands as a thriving area with a vibrant mix of residential, commercial, and business establishments.
 It has become an important center of commerce and economic activity within Iloilo City.
 The district's urban development has attracted various industries, contributing to the growth and prosperity of the city as a whole.